utdata/rwd-mastery-assignments/vaccination-exemptions/README.md

 ![data-to-clean](img/data-to-clean.png)

+## Remove Loving County

+If you look at the row for Loving County, you'll notice that every answer is "NR**".
+Let's delete that row since it is of no use to us.
+It would cause some confusion later in Tableau.

+- Create a **Filter** step.
+- Choose **Filter by condition**.
+- For the column, choose `County`.
+- For the operation, choose **Text is exactly**.
+- For the value, type in: Loving
+- Select the **Delete** button so the row will be removed.
+- Play the step.

 ## Reshaping

 If we want to compare exemptions over time (by their school year), then we must have one column called "School year" instead of a column for _each_ school year, and one column that has all the "Exemption rate" values.
 You might recall this concept from the [reshape](http://help.workbenchdata.com/en/articles/1634563-reshape) from our Workbench tutorials.